 Sun, sea, sand and Disney World.
-The Sunshine state is one of the most sought-after destinations in the world.
-Small wonder then that it is a property hotpot with opportunities to be found at all ends of the market.
+The Sunshine State is one of the most sought-after destinations in the world.
+Small wonder then that Florida is a property hotspot with opportunities to be found at all ends of the market.

-With a population of more than 22 million it is the third most populous US state.
-That population is set to continue to grow over the coming years as people flood into the state to live, retire, and work.
+With a population of more than 21 million, it is the third most populous US state.
+That population is set to continue to grow over the coming years as people flood into the state to live, retire, and work there.

 Florida is also attractive to many thanks to the relatively affordable cost of living.
-In fact, the state is more affordable both in terms of living costs and house prices when compared to the national average.
+In fact, the state is more affordable in terms of living costs and house prices compared to the national average.

 Our experts say

 “As an investment location, Florida probably offers one of the most diverse range of markets in the US.
 The huge number of tourists is the obvious draw, but there is so much more to the state than theme parks and vacation rentals.
 It’s a place that a hugely diverse population call home.
 From the students who flock to the state’s numerous universities to the knowledge workers drawn in by the high lifestyle standards, it’s a great place for purchasing real estate which is likely to appeal to a number of tenants.

 Florida has always been one of the USA’s most popular markets for investors and, as we have seen over the past twelve months, it is very likely to remain so.”